makersacademy/chitter-challenge/README.md

-- add link between maker and peep tables
+- add link between maker and peep tables - done
-- amend peep creation so they store the maker id
+- amend peep creation so they store the maker id - done
-- show the maker details on the peeps list
+- show the maker details on the peeps list - done

 Improvements
 - refactor validation into a single method that returns nil or the validated maker